-List of Items that Construction Teams Need to Bring
+List of Items that Construction/Maintenance Teams Need to Bring

-- Tool belt

 - Marking pencils

 - Gloves (if painting, etc.)

 - Duct tape

-- Special construction clothing
+- · Special construction clothing

 - Water bottle

 - Tape measures

+- Hat/visor, sunglasses and sunscreen

 Personal Packing List

 The key to packing for Guatemala is to pack a variety of clothing items.
 You could see a variety of climates-your day will probably start with a cool morning and proceed with a hot work day in a village.
 Most hotels have a laundry service available.